yetanotherf0rked/ot2-speedruns/README.md

     you should have 20000L now
     Chest: Herb of Serenity
     switch day/night until clerics appear
-    you can sell Cupid's Bow (4k) if you want buy
+    Sell Herb of Serenity (we'll get one in Merry Hills for Castti guard soothing) and Cupid's Bow buy
         1 Fire S, 1 Ice S, 1 Thunder S (Inventor objects) 2 Fire M (Montwise)